SumoLogic/sumologic-documentation/docs/apm/traces/get-started-transaction-tracing/opentelemetry-instrumentation/kubernetes.md

 To enable the OpenTelemetry-Operator for the [Sumo Logic Kubernetes Collection](https://github.com/SumoLogic/sumologic-kubernetes-collection#sumologic-kubernetes-collection), you have to set `opentelemetry-operator.enabled=true`.
 OpenTelemetry Operator needs to know how to instrument containers.
 For this purpose `Instrumentation` resource has to be created in the namespace where you want to use auto-instrumentation.
-Setting `opentelemetry-operator.createDefaultInstrumentation=true` and `opentelemetry-operator.instrumentationNamespaces="ns1\,ns2"` will help with that.
+Setting `opentelemetry-operator.createDefaultInstrumentation` to `true` and `opentelemetry-operator.instrumentationNamespaces` will help with that.
 The value of the flag `opentelemetry-operator.instrumentationNamespaces` is backslash comma separated namespaces list, for example: `opentelemetry-operator.instrumentationNamespaces="ns1\,ns2\,ns3"`.

 1. Update dependencies:
  ```bash